Last updated: 15 June 2023

 Residents’ top concerns were the impact on jobs and family finances, alongside continuing worries about public safety and health.

-Residents also wanted to make sure that in the longer-term we tackle the inequalities which have been highlighted throughout the pandemic and maintain a focus on the prosperity of the borough.
+Residents also wanted to make sure that we tackle the inequalities which have been highlighted throughout the pandemic, and maintain a focus on the prosperity of the borough.

 Priority one: connecting people with jobs